Did you know that Earth Day is coming up?

 Sen. Nelson was awarded the Presidential Medal of Freedom — the highest honor given to civilians in the United States — for his role as Earth Day founder.”

-- Entertainment and Children’s activites: Trash Art Fashion Show, Rodney Crowell with Lee Roy Parnell, Jen Foster, Adrienne Young and Little Sadie, and many more
+- Entertainment and Children’s activities: Trash Art Fashion Show, Rodney Crowell with Lee Roy Parnell, Jen Foster, Adrienne Young and Little Sadie, and many more.

 What are the festivals going to be like near you?